 2) Healthcare Costs Continue to Rise

-A concern that is shared between employers and employees is the continuing rise in healthcare costs
+A concern shared between employers and employees is the continuing rise in healthcare costs.

 Small and medium-sized businesses (SMBs) are seeing some of the largest average increases from year to year as carriers reduce the quantity of plans in this market or decide to leave it all together.